-One area I constantly struggle in is having a breakfast ready on days when we have an early start.
+One area I constantly struggle with is having breakfast ready on days when we have an early start.
 I like to start my days slow and getting started with work from the moment I wake up is tough for me.

-I tried these peanut butter oats breakfast bar for kids and they turned out perfectly, both the husband and the kid enjoyed these for breakfast.
-I will be including them in my breakfast rotation now on.
+I tried these peanut butter oats breakfast bars for kids and they turned out perfectly, both the husband and the kid enjoyed these for breakfast.
+I will be including them in my breakfast rotation from now on.

 HEALTHY BREAKFAST BAR FOR KIDS

-Pairing oat flour with the peanut butter keeps you full longer and especially for the kids a little bit of extra healthy fats in there is much needed fuel for the day ahead.
+Pairing oat flour with peanut butter keeps you full longer and especially for the kids a little bit of extra healthy fats in there is much-needed fuel for the day ahead.